Fred-org/FRED-docs/source/Control/Meta input using Python.rst

 Meta input using Python
 =================================

-Python syntax can be used in Fred input files to generate very powerful, compact and versatile meta input.
+Python syntax can be used in FRED input files to generate very powerful, compact and versatile meta input.
 It is possible to define *constants*, *variables*, and  *functions*.
 You can also use **for**-loops to generate complex input structures.
-The input file is preparsed by the Python interpreter that generates the actual input file before invoking Fred executable.
+The input file is preparsed by the Python interpreter that generates the actual input file before invoking FRED executable.

 .. important::

-    The python interpreter is invoked with the following environment
+    The Python interpreter is invoked with the following environment:

     .. code-block:: python

         from math import *
         from random import *
         import numpy as np
-        from numpy import dot,cross,prod
+        from numpy import dot, cross, prod

         # some utility functions